 After sixteen years of experience working, volunteering, and living in an under-served community, she found herself grieving the human condition and the systems that perpetuate and reinforce bias, racism, poverty, and discrimination.
 Erika naturally evolved into a social media activist, having formed over nine groups on social media to evoke change and awake critical consciousness.

 She helped to organize their first MLK Youth March across NYC five boroughs.
 Rev. Dr. Martin Luther King Jr. set an example for the youth to lead.
-She designed and facilitated workshops to get the youth more civically engaged, and helped organize youth-led voter education drives across the city.
+Erika designed and facilitated workshops to get the youth more civically engaged, and helped organize youth-led voter education drives across the city.

 After researching endless stories about the 64,000 missing Black girls in the United States, the women of BLMNY spearheaded the "Find Our Girls March" to raise awareness about the dangers of sex-trafficking, human-trafficking, and commercial sexual exploitation of children.
 Erika was eager to learn more and ramp up her advocacy against Sex-Trafficking.
 She attended many workshops and training and completed a 21-hour course in Commercial Sexual Exploitation of Children (CSEC).

 Erika gained new insights and had a new set of questions specifically about the long-lasting impacts of systemic injustice and how unhealed trauma paralyzes vulnerable communities.
-Committed to addressing the needs of marginalized and silenced populations, she united a powerful consortium of advisors and experts from diverse fields who were willing to support the vision for Got To Stop.
+Committed to addressing the needs of marginalized and silenced populations, she united a powerful consortium of advisors and experts from diverse fields who were willing to support the vision for Got To Stop LLC.

-Soon she was invited to by an international humanitarian organization UNITAS United To Fight Against Human Trafficking to join their prevention curriculum team.
+Soon she was invited to join the international humanitarian organization, UNITAS United To Fight Against Human Trafficking prevention curriculum team.